 Our cumulative frequency table should look like the one below:

-Using the table above, you can easily identify that the customers purchased 2,700 times products with prices up to $500.
+Using the table above, you can easily identify that customers 2,700 times purchased products with prices up to $500.

 How to Create a Cumulative Frequency Distribution Graph in Excel?

 A cumulative frequency distribution graph is another powerful tool to visualize the cumulative frequency distribution.
 The graph can be created as an addition to the cumulative frequency distribution table.
 It can be easily done using Microsoft Excel.